Every hierarchy of beliefs is a type: The proof of Theorem

+In the above proof we show that any point in a type space induces a hierarchy of beliefs for each player, i.e., any point in a type space completely describes the players' hierarchies of beliefs at the given state of the world. \cite{BattigalliSiniscalchi1999} provided this observation first in the literature.

-It is worth noticing that $\phi$ in the above proof is not injective (one to one).
-If there are duplicate types in a type space, i.e. such types that generate the same hierarchy of beliefs (see e.g. Ely and Peski's \cite{ElyPeski} example), then the $\phi$ image of this duplication is one point in the universal type space.
-Therefore, it is not surprising at all that there are no duplicates in the universal type space, i.e., it can be complete.
+It is also worth noticing that in the above proof $\phi$ is not necessarily injective (one-to-one).
+The $\phi$-image of redundant types, i.e., types such that generate the same hierarchy of beliefs, see e.g. \cite{ElyPeski2006}, is one point in the universal type space.
+Therefore, it is not surprising at all that there are no redundant types in the universal type space, hence it can be complete.

-\begin{proof}[The proof of theorem \ref{fotetel}.]
-From proposition \ref{atetel2}.
+\begin{proof}[The proof of Theorem \ref{fotetel}] From Proposition \ref{atetel2}